serhiykobyakov/Codecademy_projects/Life_expectancy_at_birth_vs_GDP/README.md

 ## Conclusion

-Life expectancy at birth depends on GDP in the six considered countries.
+Life expectancy at birth is in strong relationship with GDP in the six considered countries. Еhis fact may indicate that GDP may encompass or influence on some factors that, in turn, influence the citizen's lifespan.

 ## Limitations of the data and possible further research

 In this research only six countries were shown which is a small sample.
 Other countries can also be explored, which would certainly enrich the study.

-Interesting insights can be found in inter-country study where some particular factors affecting lifespan can be found.
+Interesting insights can be found in inter-country study where some particular factors affecting lifespan may be found.

 [^1]: https://blogs.worldbank.org/opendata/what-does-life-expectancy-birth-really-mean